glossoverse/kalahim/Kalahim.md

 A verb is negated by placing the negative adverb *an* after the verb.

-\ex \begingl \glpreamble Dluntuogo an fladriba.//
+\ex \begingl \glpreamble Dlantigo an fladriba.//
-\gla dlunt-uo-go an  fladri-ba//
+\gla dlanti-go an fladri-ba//
-\glb come-FUT-1s NEG forest-ALL:SG//
+\glb come.FUT-1s NEG forest-ALL:SG//
 \glft `I will not come to the forest.'//
 \endgl \xe